-The general rule is that badges awarded by organizations other than Scouting America may not be worn on an official uniform.
+The general rule is that badges awarded by organizations other than the Boy Scouts of America (BSA) may not be worn on an official uniform.
 This includes military medals and service ribbons.

 There are, however, notable exceptions.
 Among them are religious emblems and those special badges approved by local councils in conjunction with the national memorandums of understanding and partnerships.